JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

     ./synapse_pipeline.nf --pipeline presynaptic_in_volume [arguments]

-This workflow ignores neurons and identifies all presynaptic sites in the given volume.
+See the [schematic of Workflow C](#synapse-prediction) above.
+This workflow ignores neurons and identifies all synaptic sites labeled in a single channel in the given volume.
 However, if a neuron mask is included, it will identify synaptic sites in that neuron.

 This workflow: